bedrocksystems/BRiCk/doc/sphinx/features.rst

 * Assumes well-typed programs.
 The |project| program logic *assumes* that the abstract syntax tree is well-typed and uses this assumption to avoid performing type checking within the semantics.
 * |project| is based on the Clang frontend IR.
 We believe that this is a reasonable proxy for source-level C++.
 * Exceptions.
 In addition to not supporting `throw` and `try`, |project| additionally assumes that function calls do not throw exceptions.
+* Weak memory accesses. |project| currently requires that all atomic accesses are sequentially consistent [#weak-mem]_.
 * Floating point values and operations
 * `virtual` inheritence.
 * `template` code can only be reasoned about *after* for a particular instantiation.